-Source Activity Any physical process inside the jurisdictional boundary that releases GHG emissions into the atmosphere The use of energy, materials, and/or services by members of the community that result in the creation of GHG emissions.
+Source Activity Any physical process inside the The use of energy, materials, jurisdictional boundary that and/or services by members of the releases GHG emissions into the community that result in the atmosphere creation of GHG emissions.

 A purely source-based emissions inventory could be summed to estimate total emissions released within the community's jurisdictional boundary.
 In contrast, a purely activity-based emissions inventory could provide perspective on the efficiency of the community, even when the associated emissions occur outside the jurisdictional boundary.
 By reporting on both GHG emissions sources and activities, local governments can develop and promote a deeper understanding of GHG emissions associated with their community operations.